Secure File Sharing

 In order to share sensitive documents securely through Outlook, you can use an add-on such as TitanFile’s Secure Send Outlook Integration.
 With this tool, users can bypass the file size limitations that email imposes on documents bigger than 20 MB.
 As well, all email content is automatically encrypted in transit, end-to-end, and at rest to protect your information through every step of the file-sharing journey.
 The best part?
 You won’t have to leave Outlook to send files securely.

-How to Choose a Secure File Sharing Solution
+How to Choose Secure File Sharing Software

 If you’ve come to the conclusion that you need to adopt a new secure file transfer solution, the first step you should take is to create a list of the requirements the solution must adhere to.

-Secure File Sharing Checklist
+Secure File Transfer Platform Checklist

 1. State-of-the-Art Security